resampling-stats/resampling-with/source/preface_third.md

 started much earlier, when he noticed a major problem that is familiar to almost every teacher of research methods - his students had a very shallow understanding of statistics.
 The typical response to this typical insight is the "cookbook" method.
-We try to minimize the damage by teaching recipes for common situations.
-We apply warning labels to the recipes, in the hope that our students will later do the right tests, even if they have little understanding of what those tests mean.
-Of course, this is a miserable way to learn, and a miserable way to teach.
+This method tries to minimize the damage by teaching recipes for common situations.
+It applies warning labels to the recipes, in the hope that students will later do the right tests, even if they have little understanding of what those tests mean.
+Of course, the cookbook method is a miserable way to learn, and a miserable way to teach.
 Our better students see that we are not teaching for understanding, but rehearsal, and they suffer the most.
-As you will soon see, this book is for the teacher as well as the student.
 It may be no comfort, but we teachers also suffer when we have to teach this way.

 Because this is such a common problem, many people have asked why statistics is hard to teach, and hard to understand, and they have come to the same insight